bennpang/ISEA/Lab1b-2.md

 <img width="355" height="169" alt="image" src="https://github.com/user-attachments/assets/67ef23a1-4954-48c4-8d35-dbe72b70bef0" />

-Now I wanted to Override Bob's rights with `sudo chmod 750 /home/shared/* however this command will not work because the shell reads /home/shared/* instead to the sudo command as I am not using the root user account but my curent user (ben).
+Now I would like to override Bob's rights with `sudo chmod 750 /home/shared/* however this command will not work because the shell reads /home/shared/* instead to the sudo command as I am not using the root user account but my curent user (ben).

 <img width="357" height="287" alt="image" src="https://github.com/user-attachments/assets/33064060-d512-4966-9050-2393d4a3e426" />